swcarpentry/board/proposals/instructor-training-selection.md

 ## Selection

-Each members of the mentoring subcommittee will have one vote for each group slot for the Instructor Training round.
+Each member of the mentoring subcommittee will have one vote for each group slot for the Instructor Training round.
 Groups with the highest number of votes will be invited for the Instructor Training until all slots are allocated.